aimeemisaki/mom_n_spot/README.md

 ### 💪 Challenges
 Learning Django within 3 days and creating a full-stack application in one software platform meant reading up on many docs and searching errors I had never seen before.
 Deployment on Heroku from Django was also most definitely a challenge, with error logs not being too specific; for example, there was a time where nothing was wrong with my code, but I was receieving an application error, so I ended up just creating a new heroku app and connected it to my existing repo and it worked!
 Furthermore, I challenged myself further by putting more effort into styling than usual, because I understand that an aesthetically appealing app is, of course, integral for users - now that was a challenge, especially using Bulma, a new styling framework I had never used before.

-## 🏃‍♀️ Future Steps
-- Adding a Favorites Model for users to add their Mom n Spot posts to instead of a Tag Model
-- Building it as a game style so users can get "points" every time they make a Mom n Spot post.
-- Installing and using Tailwind CSS framework
-- Building an Update classed based view
-- Further styling, eg. animations, making it more mobile-friendly